 How to succeed with Storefront

-Maximize your photo studio’s potential with three easy steps to win more renters on Storefront.
+Maximize your studio space’s potential with three easy steps to win more renters on Storefront.

 - Enter your daily price so that it is publicly displayed.
-Pricing is necessary to get relevant requests from qualified renters who can afford your photo studio.
+Pricing is necessary to get relevant requests from qualified renters who can afford your studio space.

 - Photos are your most important marketing tool.
 Listings with at least six high-quality photos taken from a variety of angles get more bookings than those without.